btrask/stronglink/README.md

 And I like that it's four letters and begins with H, like `http:`.

-For the record, `hash:` isn't a protocol, just like `data:` isn't a protocol.
-Each of them specify the format of the URI, not a communication mechanism used during resolution. `hash:` URIs can be resolved by any application that hashes files and maintains a mapping of which files have which hashes.
+`hash:` URIs can be resolved by any application that hashes files and maintains a mapping of which files have which hashes.
 I'd like to write a demo resolver in probably 30 lines of Python at some point.
 No need for EarthFS.

 **Why LMDB instead of SQLite or <my favorite DB>?**
 I started with SQLite (actually, I started with PostgreSQL, before deciding that a single process design was too important to pass up).
 I even wrote a [custom VFS](res/async_sqlite.c) that turns SQLite into a completely asynchronous database (without changing its API!
 Disclaimer: don't use, it's slow and not production-ready).